Byron1z/configure-ad-B1z/README.md

   You can now log into Client-1 as a normal, non-administrative user.
 </p>
 <br />
-<h3>Now, Create a bunch of additional users and attempt to log into Client-1 with one of the users</h3>
+<h3>Now, create a bunch of additional users and attempt to log into Client-1 with one of the users</h3>
 <p>
+  Lastly, let's verify that normal users can use RDP (Remote Desktop) to log into Client-1.
+We will use a script to generate 2000 normal users in the Domain.

+  The script will be input into PowerShell ISE.
+After the users are created, select a random one and use RDP to log into Client-1.

-  Login to DC-1 as jane_admin
+  Login to DC-1 as "jane_admin",

-Open PowerShell ISE as an Administrator
+Open PowerShell ISE as an Administrator,

-Create a new File and paste the contents of the script into it
+Create a new File and paste the contents of the script into it,

 Script link: https://github.com/Xinloiazn/configure-ad/blob/main/adscript.ps1